 (n) Amend subsection 7.1.8.2 as follows: Requirement 2.8.2.3 does not apply.
 Sprinklers shall be permitted in the hoistway when conforming to NFPA 13 as adopted by the commission at the time of installation of the elevator.
 All sprinkler risers and returns shall be located outside the hoistway.

-(o) Delete Sections 7.4, 7.5, and 7.6 without substitution.
+(o) (h) Delete Sections 7.4, 7.5, and 7.6, 7.9, and 7.10 without substitution.

+(i) Amend Section 8.6.1.2.2(a) to read as follows: “For installations for which installation permit applications were received by the Department on or after January 3, 2003, up-to-date wiring diagrams detailing circuits of all electrical protective devices (see 2.26.2) and critical operating circuits (see 2.26.3).”

+(j) Add a new item (6) to section 8.6.1.2.2(b) to read as follows: “(6) all elevator related fire initiating devices (including heat detectors) shall be tested annually as required by NFPA 72, Chapter 14, as adopted in 675 IAC 28.
+Testing procedures, results, and conditions found during testing of these devices shall be maintained in the elevator machine or control area and accessible for review by elevator inspectors.”

-(p) Amend subsection 8.6.1.4.2, Record Availability, as follows: Add "and the AUTHORITY HAVING JURISDICTION" to the end of the section.
+(p) (k) Amend subsection 8.6.1.4.2, Record Availability Maintenance Records, as follows: Add "and the AUTHORITY HAVING JURISDICTION"”Maintenance records shall be of hard copy or electronic format and readily accessible for immediate review by the authority having jurisdiction and elevator personnel” to the end of the section.

+(l) Amend section 8.6.1.4.1(a)(3)(c) to say “conveyance identification (state operating certificate #) and type of elevator (passenger, freight, MRL, traction, hydraulic, etc.)”.

-(q) Amend the first sentence of Section 8.6.1.5.1 to read as follows: For installations for which installation permit applications were received by the Department on or after January 3, 2003, a data plate that indicates the applicable rule of the commission in effect at the time of installation and any alteration (see 8.7.1.8) shall be provided.
+(q) (m) Amend the first sentence of Section 8.6.1.5.1 to read as follows: For installations for which installation permit applications were received by the Department on or after January 3, 2003, a data plate that indicates the applicable rule of the commission in effect at the time of installation and any alteration (see 8.7.1.8) shall be provided.

 (r) Amend Section 8.6.1.6.3(a) to read as follows: For installations for which installation permit applications were received by the Department on or after January 3, 2003, up-to-date wiring diagrams detailing circuits of all electrical protective devices (see 2.26.2) and critical operating circuits (see 2.26.3), where such diagrams are available from the original equipment manufacturer, shall be available in the machine room.

+(n) Amend section 8.6.1.7 to read as follows: “Periodic tests (safety tests) shall be performed at the frequency listed in Mandatory Appendix N.”

+(o) Amend section 8.6.3.10.4 to read as follows: “A tank replacement shall be classified as an alteration if the tank is an integral part of the entire power unit and shall comply with 8.7.3.29.
+Where a tank can be removed without replacing the pump, motor, and control valve, such shall be classified as a replacement and not require an alteration permit.”

 (s) Amend Section 8.6.3.11 as follows:

 (1) Add at the end of the first sentence ", and such replacements shall be subjected to the relief valve setting testing described in Section 8.11.3.2.1".